Parinamika

-Parinamika was a not for profit organisation based in Bangalore, India.
+Parinamika was a nonprofit organisation based in Bangalore, India.
 Its primary focus was encouraging increased awareness of the right to information among Indian citizens.
 It worked with another non-profit organisation based in Kolkata, Infocracy India, on a petition campaign to introduce a chapter on the Right to Information Act, 2005, in the high school syllabus.
 It aimed to bring more young people into governance.